Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/gezondheidstoestand/ontwerpstandaard/test/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-02-25T16:50:52.015Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.269Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.270Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.270Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:CCCEV) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.270Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:CCCEV) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.271Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Cultuurparticipatie) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.271Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Cultuurparticipatie) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:Hulppakket) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.271Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:Hulppakket) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.017Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.271Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:vocabularium_gezondheidstoestand:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Connector (heeftBevallingstoestand) does not have a package tag defined.
+2025-02-26T09:09:48.275Z warn: [ConnectorConverterHandler]: Connector (heeftBevallingstoestand) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Connector (heeftAssistentie) does not have a package tag defined.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Connector (heeftAssistentie) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Connector (doetOntstaan) does not have a package tag defined.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Connector (doetOntstaan) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Connector (ontstaatDoor) does not have a package tag defined.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Connector (ontstaatDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Connector (komtVoortUit) does not have a package tag defined.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Connector (komtVoortUit) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.021Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (komtVoortUit) and the fallback URI (http://todo.com/) will be assigned.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (komtVoortUit) and the fallback URI (http://todo.com/) will be assigned.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (wordtGeobserveerdDoor) does not have a package tag defined.
+2025-02-26T09:09:48.276Z warn: [ConnectorConverterHandler]: Connector (wordtGeobserveerdDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (gedocumenteerdDoor) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (gedocumenteerdDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (steltOp) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (steltOp) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (opgesteldDoor) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (opgesteldDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (voedt) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (voedt) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (wordtGevoedDoor) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (wordtGevoedDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (deelVan) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (deelVan) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (heeftFoetus) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (heeftFoetus) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (wordtGevolgdDoor) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (wordtGevolgdDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.022Z warn: [ConnectorConverterHandler]: Connector (volgtOp) does not have a package tag defined.
+2025-02-26T09:09:48.277Z warn: [ConnectorConverterHandler]: Connector (volgtOp) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-25T16:50:52.025Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischVerslag has an empty value for tag ap-usageNote-nl.
+2025-02-26T09:09:48.281Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischVerslag has an empty value for tag ap-usageNote-nl.

-2025-02-25T16:50:52.025Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischVerslag has an empty value for tag usageNote-nl.
+2025-02-26T09:09:48.281Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischVerslag has an empty value for tag usageNote-nl.

+2025-02-26T09:09:48.283Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:Aandoening:type).

-2025-02-25T16:50:52.028Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.
+2025-02-26T09:09:48.284Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.

-2025-02-25T16:50:52.029Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Generiek:Tijdsinterval has an empty value for tag ap-usageNote-nl.
+2025-02-26T09:09:48.286Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Generiek:Tijdsinterval has an empty value for tag ap-usageNote-nl.

-2025-02-25T16:50:52.034Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischeObservatie:effectiefTijdstip has an empty value for tag ap-label-nl.
+2025-02-26T09:09:48.291Z warn: [ConverterHandler]: Entity with path Model:vocabularium_gezondheidstoestand:OSLO-Gezondheidstoestand:MedischeObservatie:effectiefTijdstip has an empty value for tag ap-label-nl.

-2025-02-25T16:50:52.039Z warn: [ConverterHandler]: Entity with path vastgesteld has an empty value for tag definition-nl.
+2025-02-26T09:09:48.296Z warn: [ConverterHandler]: Entity with path vastgesteld has an empty value for tag definition-nl.

 #||# -------------------------------------